microsoft/Freeflow/README.md

 Currently, Freeflow is developed and tested with "MLNX_OFED_LINUX-4.0-2.0.0.1-ubuntu14.04-x86_64.tgz" You can download it from http://www.mellanox.com/page/products_dyn?product_family=26.

-Then, checkout the code of libraries-router/librdmacm-1.1.0mlnx/.
-Build and install the library to /usr/lib/ (which is default).
+Then, build the code in libraries-router/librdmacm-1.1.0mlnx/, and install the library to /usr/lib/ (which is default).

 Finally, checkout the code of ffrouter/.
 Build with "build.sh" in the source folder and run "./router router1".